hiennvn/vtnet-sample-2025/memory-bank/activeContext.md

 - **Rationale**: Supports all core functionality with proper relationships
 - **Implementation**: Created in V1__Initial_Schema.sql with Flyway migration

+### Frontend Component Strategy
+- **Decision**: Use Fluent 2 Design principles with custom components
+- **Rationale**: Follows project requirements for consistent, modern UI
+- **Implementation**: Created base components (Button, Toast, etc.) following Fluent 2 Design

+### Testing Strategy
+- **Decision**: Use Test-Driven Development (TDD) approach
+- **Rationale**: Ensures code quality and functionality from the start
+- **Implementation**: Set up Playwright for E2E testing, JUnit for backend unit tests

 ## Context for Next Session
 **If session resets, the next session should**:
 1. Review the technical architecture document (3.2.tech_structure.md)
 2. Check the implementation checklist (3.3.implement_checklist.md)
 3. Continue implementation following the sequence outlined in the checklist
-4. Focus on implementing remaining backend API endpoints
+4. Focus on implementing remaining backend service implementations
+5. Begin frontend implementation with React components
-5. Use Docker Compose for local development environment
+6. Use Docker Compose for local development environment

 ## Open Questions
 1. Which specific LLM API (OpenAI vs. Gemini) should be used for the chatbot?